ToJans/tojans.github.com/content/posts/the-goal-of-software-architecture/index.md

 While it is certainly not the norm, I have seen some very high-potential projects going haywire because the software/system architect made the wrong decisions from the start, due to not listening to the client's problems, but going for the "architectural-pattern-of-the-day" flavor instead, because the client asked for it.

-As I have done a lot of IT road maps for large organizations during my last consulting gig, I noticed clients themselves are asking us for solutions instead of telling them our problems.
+As I have done a lot of IT road maps for large organizations during my last consulting gig, I noticed clients themselves are asking us for solutions instead of telling us what their problems are.
 This typically results in technology-driven road maps, where "approach XYZ" will resolve all the issues.
 This is not the client's fault, but our fault as ITers.

 Let me get one thing clear: a technology or process alone cannot exist in the void, it is always a people thing first.
 We as IT people seem to be unable to properly declare our intent without introducing terminology like micro-services, blockchain, SAFe, or whatever the latest CxO-hipster trends are.
 We are now at a point where clients ask organizations to "go to the cloud", "set-up a block-chain" or use "technology ABC" because it is what society expects them to do.